 Transcripts and closed captioning are similar, yet they each have their own applications.
 There are actually three types of textual content to consider when creating a podcast episode, show notes / episode description (blog post content), transcripts and closed captioning.

 The most important of these is your show notes.
-Please see show notes to learn more.
-Comprehensive show notes are important for both Web consumption and search engine optimization (SEO).
+See show notes to learn more.
+Comprehensive show notes are important for both web consumption and search engine optimization (SEO).